 Many people own long-term, highly appreciated real estate they no longer use or no longer want to manage.
 In many cases, owners are looking for tax-efficient ways to pass the property on or convert it into an income stream.
-If you are one of these fortunate property owners, you may want to consider how philanthropy can offer helpful planning options, create tax savings, and make an important difference to our work.
+If you are one of these fortunate property owners, you may want to consider how philanthropy can unlock earning potential, create tax savings, and make an important difference to our work.

-Benefits of Real Estate Gifts
+Why Make Real Estate Gifts?